coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacn:: revert dependent @ident

-      This moves to the goal the hypothesis :token:`ident` and all the hypotheses that depend on it.
+      Moves the named hypothesis and all the hypotheses that depend on it to the goal.

+      .. todo PR: is this the inverse of :tacn:`clear dependent`?

-.. tacn:: move @ident {? @where }
+.. tacn:: move @ident__from @where

    .. insertprodn where where